gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 Change `src/languageProvider.jsx` to `src/languageProvider.tsx`

 If you're using an IDE like Jetbrains or Visual Studio, you'll probably already start to see a ton of Typescript errors.
 Don't fret!
 This is actually a very good thing.
 We're getting told our code isn't *type-safe*.
-This means we might encounter `null` or `undefined` at runtime like we talked about at the very beginning; this essentially let's us know that our app will probably misbehave at runtime.
+This means we might encounter `null` or `undefined` at runtime like we talked about at the very beginning; this let's us know that our app will probably misbehave at runtime.

 ![Webstorm typechecking languageProvider.tsx](./initial-typescript-conversion-file.png)